Packed with a mouthwatering bite of a satisfying crunch of goodness in every bite of this Baked Cinnamon Apple Crisp this recipe is for you.

-I had just made my mini cheesecakes and I accidentally discovered this recipe when I was hunting for something quick and easy to make for desert.
+I had just made my mini cheesecakes, and I accidentally discovered this recipe when I was hunting for something quick and easy to make for dessert.

 I've been known to eat this for breakfast.
 It's apples right?
 I consider the apples part of my healthy morning routine.

-By using oats, one bite of this delicious desert recipe and you won't believe it's gluten and refined sugar free.
+By using oats, one bite of this delicious dessert recipe and you won't believe it's gluten and refined sugar free.

 With the addition of fresh thyme it adds a subtle savory taste to this otherwise sweet flavor of this classic recipe.